jecaro/jeancharles.quillet/posts/2021-12-21-The-coolest-DIY-project-around.md

 to go with four buttons on the front and four buttons on the back.
 Additionally it embeds a WiFi module and has a USB socket, HDMI output, and a jack socket.

-See how theses ports fits perfectly well the existing gameboy socket
+See how these ports fits perfectly well the existing gameboy socket
 placeholders: HDMI in place of the contrast wheel, SD card in place of the volume wheel, USB in place of the game link port.
 I only had to dremel a bit to make room for the USB C connector.
 This [circuit sword][circuit-sword] is a